mohitpai/journey-optimizer.en/help/using/reports/channel-report.md

 The Channel reports provide users with a comprehensive overview of traffic and engagement metrics at a channel-level.
 The metrics are aggregated to present consolidated values for actions originating from the chosen channel, spanning across various campaigns and journeys.

-You can access the Channel reports by navigating to the Reports menu within the Journey Management section.
+You can access the Channel reports by navigating to the **Reports** menu within the **Journey Management** section.
 It is fully customizable, you can filter your data depending on the Report date or Action.
 [Learn more](channel-report-gs.md)

-The report page will be displayed with the following tabs:
+The report page is displayed with the following tabs:

 * [Email](#email)
 * [Push notifications](#push)